-- Borrowing base equal to the sum of ØUp to 90% of eligible credit card receivables ØUp to 85% of eligible trade accounts receivable ØUp to the lesser of (i) 65% of cost of eligible inventory or (ii) 85% of net orderly liquidation value of eligible inventory - · Interest rates of between LIBOR plus 2% and LIBOR plus 2.25% depending on utilization - · Undrawn fee of between 0.25% and 0.375% depending on utilization - · Maturity Date of November 12, 2024
+· Borrowing base equal to the sum of

+ØUp to 90% of eligible credit card receivables ØUp to 85% of eligible trade accounts receivable ØUp to the lesser of (i) 65% of cost of eligible inventory or (ii) 85% of net orderly liquidation value of eligible inventory

+- · Interest rates of between LIBOR plus 2% and LIBOR plus 2.25% depending on utilization - · Undrawn fee of between 0.25% and 0.375% depending on utilization - · Maturity Date of November 12, 2024

 In addition, the ABL includes an accordion feature that allows the Company to borrow up to an additional \$25.0 million.
 To secure complete payment and performance of the secured obligations, the Company granted a security interest in all of its right, title and interest in, to and under all of the Company's assets as collateral to the ABL.
 Upon closing of the ABL, the Company paid \$796,035 in financing fees including 2% of \$25.0 million or \$500,000 paid to its financial advisor.
-The financing fees are recorded as debt discount and to be amortized over three years as financing expenses, the term of the ABL.
-For the three months ended September 30, 2022, the Company recorded the following as interest expense: \$66,305 of amortization of debt discount and \$163,017 of interest expense and credit utilization fees.
+The financing fees are recorded as debt discount and are to be amortized over three years as financing expenses, the term of the ABL.

-Below is a summary of the interest expense recorded for the three months ended September 30, 2022 and 2021:
+Below is a summary of the interest expense recorded for the three and six months ended December 31, 2022 and 2021: